TamerBerksu/AI-Overview-Purger/README.md

 };
 ```

-Set `DEBUG_LOGGING: true` to see which detection tier fired in the console — useful for spotting when Google changes its markup and Tier 1 stops matching.
+Set `DEBUG_LOGGING: true` to see which detection tier fired in the console

 ## Notes

-- Google periodically changes its DOM structure, which may require selector updates over time
+- When Google changes its DOM structure, code will have to be updated
-- This extension only affects your local browser view — it does not modify search results for anyone else or interact with Google's servers beyond a normal search request
+- Correction of searches (did you mean ...) gets deleted with AI Overview, will have to look into this in the future
+- The majority of the code for the toggle (CSS and HTML) was taken from: https://uiverse.io/RaspberryBee/calm-deer-81*/
+- Inspiration and certain parts of code (specified in content.js )

 ## License